joker-b/AnimTaskMgr/README.md

 	}
 	ATM.launch( addObjects, objectsReady );

-The usual caveats about Javascript garbage collection apply here -- try to avoid creating new objects in your AnimFunc, including additoional function() declarations, etc. They will cause a new allocation every frame, and you will pay in performance jankiness when the GC decides to discard things.
+The usual caveats about Javascript garbage collection apply here -- try to avoid creating new objects in your AnimFunc, including additional function() declarations, etc. They will cause a new allocation every frame, and you will pay in performance jankiness when the GC decides to discard things.

 ## Chaining tasks